 If you are pregnant, or have pre-existing conditions such as extreme obesity, stroke, heart disease or high blood pressure, this is not recommended unless advised by a doctor.

-Additionally, if you are new to conversion therapy it’s best to start at a low degree of gravity until you start to get more comfortable using the conversation table.
+Additionally, if you are new to inversion therapy it’s best to start at a low degree of gravity until you start to get more comfortable using the inversion table.

-If you follow the instructions carefully and use the device within the recommended time frame, you’ll no doubt start to reap the benefits and be on your way to a pain free life.
+If you follow the instructions carefully and use the device within the recommended time frame, you’ll no doubt start to reap the benefits of inversion tables and be on your way to a pain-free life.